 *** The July 1 deadline does not apply to you if you are admitted under the Environmental Engineering online MS program or the Software Engineering online MS program; these programs do not have a deadline.

-The orientation will take place in January 19, 2018.
-An e-mail will be sent to newly admitted students with more information.
+The orientation will take place in August 24, 2018.
+An email will be sent to newly admitted students with more information.

 International Graduate Admissions

 * International students must meet above requirements including the ones listed here.